Olympus E-M10 versus Panasonic GM1

 - Less heavy: Has a lower weight (by 192g or 48 percent) and is thus easier to take along.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 is the clear winner of the match-up (11 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 is the clear winner of the match-up (11 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the E-M10 or the GM1.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the E-M10 or the GM1.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
+This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Olympus E-M10 (⇒ rgt)||-||80/100 Gold||5/5||4.5/5||5/5||2014||699||discont.||check|